github/docs/content/admin/advanced-security/enabling-github-advanced-security-for-your-enterprise.md

   - Security
 ---

-### About enabling {% data variables.product.prodname_GH_advanced_security %}
+## About enabling {% data variables.product.prodname_GH_advanced_security %}

 {% data reusables.advanced-security.ghas-helps-developers %}

-{% if currentVersion ver_gt "enterprise-server@3.0" %}
+{% ifversion ghes > 3.0 %}
 When you enable {% data variables.product.prodname_GH_advanced_security %} for your enterprise, repository administrators in all organizations can enable the features unless you set up a policy to restrict access.
 For more information, see "[Enforcing policies for {% data variables.product.prodname_advanced_security %} in your enterprise](/admin/policies/enforcing-policies-for-advanced-security-in-your-enterprise)."
 {% else %}
-When you enable {% data variables.product.prodname_GH_advanced_security %} for your enterprise, repository administrators in all organizations can enable the features. {% if currentVersion == "enterprise-server@3.0" %}For more information, see "[Managing security and analysis settings for your organization](/organizations/keeping-your-organization-secure/managing-security-and-analysis-settings-for-your-organization)" and "[Managing security and analysis settings for your repository](/github/administering-a-repository/managing-security-and-analysis-settings-for-your-repository)."{% endif %}
+When you enable {% data variables.product.prodname_GH_advanced_security %} for your enterprise, repository administrators in all organizations can enable the features. {% ifversion ghes = 3.0 %}For more information, see "[Managing security and analysis settings for your organization](/organizations/keeping-your-organization-secure/managing-security-and-analysis-settings-for-your-organization)" and "[Managing security and analysis settings for your repository](/github/administering-a-repository/managing-security-and-analysis-settings-for-your-repository)."{% endif %}
 {% endif %}

-### Prerequisites for enabling {% data variables.product.prodname_GH_advanced_security %}
+## Prerequisites for enabling {% data variables.product.prodname_GH_advanced_security %}

-1. Upgrade your license for {% data variables.product.product_name %} to include {% data variables.product.prodname_GH_advanced_security %}.{% if currentVersion ver_gt "enterprise-server@3.0" %} For information about licensing, see "[About licensing for {% data variables.product.prodname_GH_advanced_security %}](/admin/advanced-security/about-licensing-for-github-advanced-security)."{% endif %}
+1. Upgrade your license for {% data variables.product.product_name %} to include {% data variables.product.prodname_GH_advanced_security %}.{% ifversion ghes > 3.0 %} For information about licensing, see "[About billing for {% data variables.product.prodname_GH_advanced_security %}](/billing/managing-billing-for-github-advanced-security/about-billing-for-github-advanced-security)."{% endif %}
+2. Download the new license file.
+For more information, see "[Downloading your license for {% data variables.product.prodname_enterprise %}](/billing/managing-your-license-for-github-enterprise/downloading-your-license-for-github-enterprise)."
-2. Upload the new license to {% data variables.product.product_location %}.
-For more information, see "[Managing your GitHub Enterprise license](/admin/overview/managing-your-github-enterprise-license#uploading-a-new-license-to-github-enterprise-server)."{% if currentVersion ver_gt "enterprise-server@2.22" %}
+3. Upload the new license file to {% data variables.product.product_location %}.
+For more information, see "[Uploading a new license to {% data variables.product.prodname_ghe_server %}](/billing/managing-your-license-for-github-enterprise/uploading-a-new-license-to-github-enterprise-server)."{% ifversion ghes > 2.22 %}
-3. Review the prerequisites for the features you plan to enable.
+4. Review the prerequisites for the features you plan to enable.

     - {% data variables.product.prodname_code_scanning_capc %}, see "[Configuring {% data variables.product.prodname_code_scanning %} for your appliance](/admin/advanced-security/configuring-code-scanning-for-your-appliance#prerequisites-for-code-scanning)."
     - {% data variables.product.prodname_secret_scanning_caps %}, see "[Configuring {% data variables.product.prodname_secret_scanning %} for your appliance](/admin/advanced-security/configuring-secret-scanning-for-your-appliance#prerequisites-for-secret-scanning)."{% endif %}
+    - {% data variables.product.prodname_dependabot %}, see "[Enabling the dependency graph and {% data variables.product.prodname_dependabot_alerts %} on your enterprise account](/admin/configuration/managing-connections-between-your-enterprise-accounts/enabling-the-dependency-graph-and-dependabot-alerts-on-your-enterprise-account)."

-### Checking whether your license includes {% data variables.product.prodname_GH_advanced_security %}
+## Checking whether your license includes {% data variables.product.prodname_GH_advanced_security %}

-{% if currentVersion ver_gt "enterprise-server@3.0" %}
+{% ifversion ghes > 3.0 %}
 {% data reusables.enterprise-accounts.access-enterprise %}
 {% data reusables.enterprise-accounts.settings-tab %}
 {% data reusables.enterprise-accounts.license-tab %}